SitholeWB/Pagination.EntityFrameworkCore.Extensions/README.md

 		}

 		// Use only Pagination Model
-  		public async Task<PaginationAuto<Country, CountryViewModel>> GetCountriesAsync(int page, int limit)
+		//NOTE: There is optional boolean param applyPageAndLimitToResults if you want to apply page and limit to results public async Task<PaginationAuto<Country, CountryViewModel>> GetCountriesAsync(int page, int limit) {
-		{
 			var list  = await _dbContext.Countries.Skip((page - 1) * limit).Take(limit).ToListAsync();